acaztec/iGradMCP/VERCEL_FIX.md

 You could move all Next.js files from `apps/web/` to root `/`, but this:
 - Loses the monorepo structure
-- Makes it harder to deploy the MCP server separately
-- Mixing concerns in one directory
+- Mixes concerns in one directory

 ## Troubleshooting